As far as reinventing yourself goes, the above photo is proof that it can be done.

 And although vulnerability is the purest form of strength, if you suffer from low self-esteem, it will always be a gamble that you can’t afford.

-All I wanted was for someone to hug me and tell me that I wasn’t as disgusting, loser-ish, hideous, forgettable, dump-able and defective as I felt.
+All I wanted was for someone to hug me and tell me that I wasn’t as forgettable and defective as I felt.
 I just wanted someone to tell me that everything was going to be okay and that I was loved.

 The people in my life who genuinely said those things, I didn’t believe or respect.
-And the ones who gave it to me in doses that would make an eyedropper seem like a power hose… I gravitated toward, respected, bent over for, and did everything to please.
+And the ones who gave it to me in doses that would make an eyedropper seem like a power hose… I gravitated toward, respected, and did everything to please.

 Until they inevitably, spit me out after chewing me up.

 How was this all happening to me AGAIN?
-And if I started off broke, how was I even more broken NOW?
+And if I started off broken, how was I even more broken NOW?

 I didn’t know how to cut contact with the most toxic relationship of all – the one I had with myself.